Efficient and compact quantum network node based on a parabolic mirror on an optical chip: Single photon generation and characterization

 \section{Single photon generation and characterization}

 To generate single photons, we follow the scheme first used in Ref.~\cite{Volz2006}.
 The atom is initially pumped into $\ket{f=1, m_f=0}$ with $\pi$-polarized $795~\mathrm{nm}$ light using one of the on-chip GRIN tubes.
 The optical pumping light is resonant with the $\ket{5s_{1/2}, f=1} \rightarrow \ket{5p_{1/2}, f'=1}$ transition.
 A repump laser resonant with the $\ket{5s_{1/2}, f=2} \rightarrow \ket{5p_{3/2}, f'=2}$ transition, combined with the two off-chip MOT beams, avoids population trapping in the $f=2$ manifold.
-Since the polarization of the tightly focused dipole trap light is not controlled to better than a couple of degrees, it can create vector light shifts on the $f=1$ manifold and affect the optical pumping fidelity.
-Therefore, we chop the trap light during the optical pumping cycle.
-We achieve an optical pumping fidelity of $0.987(12)$ with a $1~\mathrm{ms}$ pumping time, which can be seen from the Rabi oscillation of the clock transition in Fig.~\ref{fig.figure2}(c) driven by an on-resonance microwave pulse.
+We achieve an optical pumping fidelity of $0.987(12)$ with a \rsub{$20~\mu\mathrm{s}$} pumping time, which can be seen from the Rabi oscillation of the clock transition in Fig.~\ref{fig.figure2}(c) driven by an on-resonance microwave pulse.

 The initially prepared atom in $\ket{f=1, m_f=0}$ is excited to $\ket{f'=0, m_f'=0}$ with a $\pi$-polarized pulse (Fig.~\ref{fig.figure1} (d)) delivered through the opposite GRIN tube.
 The excitation pulse has a Gaussian-like temporal shape with FWHM comparable to the lifetime of the excited state ($26~\mathrm{ns}$).
 The excited atom has three possible decay channels to the $f=1$ manifold with equal probabilities, emitting a photon at $780~\mathrm{nm}$ with three possible polarizations: $\sigma_+, \sigma_-,$ and $\pi$.
 The $\pi$-polarized light does not couple into the SM fiber due to destructive interference~\cite{Young2022}.
 Therefore, the chance of collecting a photon from each excitation attempt is at most $2/3$.
 The trap light is turned off for $250~\mathrm{ns}$ for excitation and photon collection.
 The photons are detected within a $200~\mathrm{ns}$ window and time-stamped using ARTIQ~\cite{ARTIQ2016}.
 Figure~\ref{fig.figure1}(e) shows the photon decay-time histogram.
 The fitted curve is a convolution of the Gaussian excitation pulse with an exponential function with a decay time of $26.4 \pm 0.3~ \mathrm{ns}$, matching the known lifetime of the excited state.